varannik/DMRV-NFT/smart-contracts/registry-sync/README.md

-# registry-sync
+# `smart-contracts/registry-sync/`

-NEAR Smart Contract for on-chain registry data synchronization.
+Optional NEAR contracts for registry synchronization primitives.

+Possible uses:
+- Global hash registry (on-chain) to prevent cross-registry double counting
+- Proof anchoring for registry approvals

+If you choose a centralized hash registry instead, document the decision in an ADR.